Your Next Steps as a Swattie

 Here are some important timelines to keep in mind as a newly-minted Swattie:

-• June 1: Your new student forms (such as the Advising questionnaire) are due in mySwarthmore.
+- June 1: Your first set of new student forms are due in mySwarthmore and Moodle.

-• Mid-July: We plan to email you with info on how to complete academic placement exams online.
+- Mid-July: We will email you with info on how to complete academic placement exams online.

-• Late July: Your final high school transcripts (and official standardized testing, if applicable*) are due to the Admissions Office.
+- Late July: Your final high school transcripts (and official standardized testing, if applicable*) are due to the Admissions Office.
+You will also receive your housing assignments, shared with you via our Housing Portal.

-You will get email updates from the Student Affairs Division as we approach these dates and deadlines, but we wanted to just give you a little heads up and reassurance that you’re right on track.
-The Student Affairs Division staff facilitate your transition to the Swarthmore College community and your successful journey to graduation.
+You will get email updates from the Division of Student Affairs as we approach these dates and deadlines, but we wanted to just give you a little heads up and reassurance that you’re right on track.
+The Division of Student Affairs staff facilitate your transition to the Swarthmore College community and your successful journey to graduation.
 They want to help you take full advantage of the opportunities that you will find here.
 Be sure to check the New Student website for the latest information and updates.

-The whole Student Affairs Division is here for you and is excited to have you as a part of our community.
-Interim Vice President for Student Affairs Tomoko Sakomura plans to reach out to you next week.
+The whole Division of Student Affairs Division is here for you and is excited to have you as a part of our community.

 Kindly,